-State-issued Driver's License
+- State-issued Driver's License

-Vehicle information, including make, model, owner, tag number
+- Vehicle information, including make, model, owner, tag number

-Paid student activity fee
+- Paid student activity fee

-Parking decals are available during orientation; otherwise, students will see the registrar.
+Parking decals are available during orientation; otherwise, students will see the front desk clerk.

 Decals must be placed on the outside lower left corner of the back window.
 If you get a new car, you must register the new car as outlined above (there is no additional charge).
+The initial parking decal is included in the student annual school fee; additional parking decals will be \$5 per decal.